git4example/genai-fsx-workshop-on-eks-auto/content/030_module_explore_karpenter/index.en.md

 ### Displaying Karpenter Logs

 :::alert{header="Important" type="info"}
-You can create a new terminal window within Cloud9 and leave the command below running so you can come back to that terminal every time you want to look for what Karpenter is doing.
+You can create a new terminal window within VSCode IDE and leave the command below running so you can come back to that terminal every time you want to look for what Karpenter is doing.
 :::

 To read karpenter logs set-up the following alias to stream logs from all of the Karpenter controller logs: